 Each copy of the data -- the production copy and the two backups -- should be stored and configured in such a way that it will remain intact even if the other copies fail or disappear.

-Second, at least two of the copies of your data should exist on storage devices that are physically independent from each other.
-For example, one could be on a hard drive inside a server, and another could be a flash drive that is not attached to the server.
+Second, at least two of the copies of your data should exist on storage devices that are physically independent of each other.
+For example, one could be on a network-attached device or a file server, and another could be a flash drive that is not attached to the server at all.

 The third and final part of the 3-2-1 backup rule is that at least one copy of your data should exist in an offsite location, meaning one that is physically located in a different place than other copies.

-Thus, if two of the copies of your data are stored in your office (one on a production server, and the other on an external hard disk, for example), you should store the copy at a different site -- such as another office, or in a cloud-based data center.
+Thus, if two of the copies of your data are stored in your office, you should store the copy at a different site -- such as another office, or in a cloud-based data center.

 Using the Cloud to Make 3-2-1 Backup Simple